 In March 2016 Walkli Founder & CEO Jeff Peo came to RPS with an ambitious vision of helping travelers get off the beaten path and have more authentic travel experiences- to “see the city between the sights.”
-After collaborating on design and product roadmapping, Jeff engaged RPS to make his dream a reality.
+After collaborating on design and product roadmapping, Jeff engaged Remedy to make his dream a reality.
 2 years later, Walkli has over 600 paths in 300 cities and was just selected for the prestigious MassChallenge Accelerator.

 What is Walkli?